-- Focus on the goal (of providing the association with the cash it needs).
-That is your iob as a board member... to preserve, protect, maintain, and enhance the (physical and financial) assets of the association. - 2) Communicate to the owners, early and often.
-Communication builds owner confidence and buy-in to the process. - Start early.
+- 1) Focus on the goal (of providing the association with the cash it needs).
+That is your job as a board member... to preserve, protect, maintain, and enhance the (physical and financial) assets of the association. - 2) Communicate to the owners, early and often.
+Communication builds owner confidence and buy-in to the process. - 3) Start early.
 Everything takes time, and there are always delays.
 Budgets typically have distribution deadlines, so make sure and schedule the "back-time" for delays, such as someone being out of town, a particularly slow budget committee, etc. - 4) Have a multi-yr plan.
 Be aware of the past.
-If the necessary changes are large, embark on a 3-yr or 5-yr plan to get assessments or Reserve contribution (see the "\$10 solution") at the right level. - 5) Deal with the truth.
-Someone needs to be the "grownup" or "designated driver" for the association, seeing its financial needs and speaking the truth.
+If the necessary changes are large, embark on a 3-yr or 5-yr plan to get assessments or Reserve contribution at the right level (see the "\$10 solution"). - 5) Deal with the truth.
+Someone needs to be the "grown up" or "designated driver" for the association, seeing its financial needs and speaking the truth.
 Have the courage to create a budget that gives the association the cash it needs.
-Some people may be "priced out" of the community over time, but how they spend their money is their decision, not yours.

-6) Budget for the majority.
-Your job as a board member is to act in the best interests of the association, not cater to the whims (or perceived needs) of the vocal minority.
+Some people may be "priced out" of the community over time, but how they spend their money is their decision and responsibility, not yours. - 6) Budget for the majority.
+Your job as a board member is to act in the best interests of the association, not cater to the whims (or perceived needs) of the minority.